antirez/freakwan/README.md

 * `!bat` to show the battery level.
 * `!preset <name>` to set a LoRa preset.
 Each preset is a specific spreading, bandwidth and coding rate setup.
 To see all the available presets write `!preset help`.
 * `!sp`, `!bw`, `!cr` to change the spreading, bandwidth and coding rate independently, if you wish.
 * `!pw` changes the TX power.
 Valid values are from 2 to 20 (dbms).
+Default is 17dbms.
 * `!ls` shows nodes around.
-This is the list of nodes this node is able to sense, via HELLO messages.
+This is the list of nodes that your node is able to *sense*, via HELLO messages.
 * `!font big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
 * `!image <image-file-name>` send an FCI image (see later about images).
-* `!last [<count>]` show last messages received, taking them from the local storage of the device.
+* `!last [<count>]` show the last messages received, taking them from the local storage of the device.
 * `!config [save|reset]` to save (or reset) certain configuration parameters (LoRa radio parameters, automsg, irc, wifi, ...) that will be reloaded at startup.
 * `!irc [stop|start]` starts or stops the IRC interface.
 * `!wifi help`, to see all the WiFi configuration subcommands.
 Using this command you can add and remove WiFi networks, connect or disconnect the WiFi (required for the IRC interface), and so forth.

-New bang commands are addede constantly, so try `!help` to see what is available.
+New bang commands are added constantly, so try `!help` to see what is available.
 We'll try to take this README in sync, especially after the first months of intense development will be finished.

 ## Using the device via IRC

-FreakWAN is able to join IRC, to receive messages and commands via IRC and also to show messages received via LoRa into an IRC channel.
+FreakWAN is able to join IRC, as a bot.
+It can receive messages and commands via IRC, and also show messages received via LoRa into an IRC channel.
 Edit `wan_config.py` and enable IRC by setting the enabled flag to True, and configuring a WiFi network.
 Upload the modified file inside the device and restart it.
-Another way to enable IRC is to use bang commands, like that:
+Another way to enable IRC is to use bang commands via Bluetooth, like that:

     !wifi add networkname password
     !wifi start networkname
     !irc start
     !config save (only if you want to persist this configuration)

 The device, by default, will enter the `##Freakwan-<nickname>` channel of `irc.libera.chat` (please, note the two `#` in the channel name), and will listen for commands there.
 The same commands you can send via Bluetooth are also available via IRC.
-Because of limitations with the ESP32 memory and MicroPython memory usage, SSL is not available, so FreakWAN will connect to IRC via the TCP port 6667, which is not encrypted.
+Because of limitations with the ESP32 memory and the additional MicroPython memory usage, SSL is not available, so FreakWAN will connect to IRC via the TCP port 6667, which is not encrypted.

 ## Encrypted messages

-By default LoRa messages are sent in cleartext and will reach every device part of the network, assuming they are configured with the same LoRa frequency, spreading, bandwidth and coding rate.
+By default LoRa messages are sent in clear text and will reach every device that is part of the network, assuming it is configured with the same LoRa frequency, spreading, bandwidth and coding rate.
 However, it is possible to send encrypted messages that will reach only other users with a matching symmetric key.
 For instance, if Alice and Bob want to communicate in a private way, they will set the same key, let's say `abcd123`, in their devices.
 Bob will do:

     !addkey alice abcd123